Ancient Indian History: Concise UPSC Notes, Key Topics & Quick Revision

 Tap a card to add note • Use the highlight Listen button to play the full section

-• Born in 563 BCE at Lumbini (Nepal) in the Shakya clan; father Suddhodana, mother Maya Devi.
+Born in 563 BCE at Lumbini (Nepal) in the Kshatriya Shakya clan; father Suddhodana was the head of the Shakya republic.

-• Four sights (old man, sick man, dead body, ascetic) inspired renunciation.
+The vision of the Four Sights (old man, sick man, dead body, ascetic) while leaving the palace inspired his path to renunciation.

-• Attained enlightenment at Bodh Gaya under the Bodhi tree at age 35.
+He attained Enlightenment (Nirvana) under the Bodhi tree at Bodh Gaya at age 35.

-• Attained Mahaparinirvana at Kushinagar at age 80 (483 BCE).
+He attained Mahaparinirvana (final Nirvana) at Kushinagar at age 80 (483 BCE).

 The Twelve Deeds of Buddha (Dvādaśākara)

-1. Descent from Tushita Heaven – Bodhisattva resolves to be born as Buddha.
+1. Descent from Tushita Heaven – The divine resolve to be born as Buddha.

-2. Entry into the Womb – entered Queen Maya’s womb as a white elephant (dream).
+2. Entry into the Womb – Entered Queen Maya’s womb as a white elephant (the auspicious dream).

-3. Birth at Lumbini – born in Lumbini grove, walked seven steps, declared destiny.
+3. Birth at Lumbini – Born in Lumbini grove, took seven steps, declared his destiny.

-6. Renunciation (Mahabhinishkramana) – left palace at age 29 after seeing Four Sights.
+6. Renunciation (Mahabhinishkramana) – Left palace at age 29 after seeing the Four Sights.

-8. Triumph over Mara – resisted temptations of Mara (desire, fear) before enlightenment.
+8. Triumph over Mara – Resisted the temptations of Mara (desire, fear) just before enlightenment.

-9. Enlightenment – attained Nirvana under Bodhi tree at Bodh Gaya.
+9. Enlightenment (Nirvana) – Attained complete awakening under the Bodhi tree at Bodh Gaya.

-10. First Sermon – preached at Sarnath, setting the Wheel of Dharma in motion.
+10. First Sermon (Dhammachakra Pravartana) – Preached at Sarnath, setting the Wheel of Dharma in motion.

-11. Teaching Life – traveled across India for 45 years, spreading Dharma.
+11. Teaching Life – Traveled across India for 45 years, spreading the Dharma.

-12. Mahaparinirvana – passed away at Kushinagar at age 80, attaining final Nirvana.
+12. Mahaparinirvana – Attained final Nirvana at Kushinagar at age 80.

 DeedDescription